matthiaswietz/MicroPreserve/dataAnalysis/readme.md

-This directory contains Rscripts for data formatting and figure generation, run from top > bottom.
+This directory contains Rscripts for data formatting and figure generation.
 Input files are located [here](../amplicons).